dscrug/dscrug.github.io/codelabs/how-to-write-a-codelab.md

 ## What is machine learning?
 Duration: 5

-In the previous section you saw a problem where, when trying to determine the fitness activity of a user, you hit limitations in what you could write code to achieve.
+In the previous section you saw a problem where, when trying to determine the fitness activity of a user, we hit limitations in what we could write code to achieve.

 Consider building applications in the traditional manner as represented in the following diagram: